Cultures, Migrations, Borders - MigBord2014

 Effie Plexousaki received her University Degree in Law from the Law School of the University of Athens in 1984 and her Ph.D. in Ethnology and Social Anthropology from the “École des Hautes Études en Sciences Sociales”, (Paris, France) in 1991.
 She has taught at the University of Crete, Panteion Panepistimion (Athens) and University of Athens.
 From 2000 she teaches at the University of the Aegean (Department of Social Anthropology and History).
 Her research interests concern the anthropology of the Mediterrannean, issues on anthropology and education and on nationalism and minority populations.

-KATERINA ROZAKOU (firstname.lastname@example.org) - UNIVERSITY OF THE AEGEAN
+KATERINA POLYCHRONI (firstname.lastname@example.org) - UNIVERSITY OF THE AEGEAN

-Katerina Rozakou’s research interests lie within the anthropology of the political, the politics of humanitarian aid, asylum and immigration, citizenship, voluntary associations and civil society.
+Katerina Rozakou's research interests lie within the anthropology of the political, the politics of humanitarian aid and immigration, citizenship, voluntary associations and civil society.
 Her Ph.D. thesis focused on the cultural production and the political meanings of sociality and was based on extensive fieldwork in voluntary associations that support refugees in Athens.
 In 2009-2010 she was a postdoctoral research fellow at the Program in Hellenic Studies of Princeton University.
-Since September 2010, she has been working on a research project on encounters between Afghan refugees and different groups of Greek citizens and the production of citizenship in contemporary Greece in regard to migration.
-Her latest article, “The biopolitics of hospitality in Greece: Humanitarianism and the management of refugees” will appear in American Ethnologist 39(3), in August 2012.
+She is currently a researcher of the University of Crete at a research project exploring associational life in Greece.
+Her article, "The biopolitics of hospitality: Humanitarianism and refugee management" appeared in American Ethnologist 39(3), in August 2012.
 In 2013 she co-editted with Eleni Gara the collective volume Greek Paradoxes: Civil society, patronage and violence.
 Athens: Alexandria (in Greek).
 She is currently writing an ethnography on voluntarism.